utils package

 - Returns:

-Mapping of application name to its metadata, including endpoints, number of instances, requested EPR pairs, deadline budget, and policy.
+Mapping of application name to its metadata, including endpoints, number of instances, requested EPR pairs, and deadline budget multiplier.

 - Return type: